dylanrenwick/braingolf/README.md

 Flow Control:

     ?            - Begins an if block.
-Will skip all code after this character until the next : or | characters if the last item of the stack is <= 0
+Will skip all code after this character until the next : or | characters if the last item of the stack is <= 0 e            - Begins an if block.
+Will skip all code after this character until the next : or | characters if the last 2 items of the stack are not equal
+    E            - Begins an if block.
+Will skip all code after this character until the next : or | characters if the current stack is not equal to the next stack
     :            - Begins an else block.
 Will skip all code after this character until the next | character if the previous if block was run (ie the last item was > 0)
     |            - Ends an if or else block
     [            - Begins a while loop.
 Will repeat all code after this character until the next ] character while the first item of the stack is > 0